gmaxey/plutoraDump/README.md

 **`IMPLEMENTATION`**
 Programmed in Python, using the requests library, this program takes commandline parameters of the form
-    'python plutoraDump.py -p <URL-suffix> -f mysyscreate.cfg'
+    'python plutoraDump.py -p URL-suffix -f mycredentials.cfg'

-All user/password parameterws are obtained from the config-file named credentials.cfg, by default.
+All user/password parameters are obtained from the config-file named credentials.cfg, by default.